ElSnoMan/scripting-to-framework/tau-docs/Chapter7/chapter_7.md

 There are a few scenarios:
 1. User has the app installed and clicks Yes to copy the deck
-2. User doesn't have the app installed and opens the App Store
+2. User doesn't have the app installed and opens App Store
-3. User doesn't have the app installed and opens the Google Play Store
+3. User doesn't have the app installed and opens Google Play
 4. The Deck the user wants to copy from the Deck Builder Page is the same deck that is displayed on Copy Deck Page

 The first 3 scenarios are straightforward, but the last scenario has a very high number of combinations since Decks consist of 8 cards and we have 93 total cards...

+In this Chapter we'll only write the first 3 tests, but we'll get to the 4th test later on.

 ## Create the first Copy Deck test
 We'll start with the easiest test which is that the user can copy the deck.